Wayne "Rusty" Stitt

 Bio:

-Dr. Stitt is a faculty specialist in the Department of Educational Leadership, Research and Technology in the College of Education and Human Development at Western Michigan University.
-He serves as the program coordinator for K-12 MA and Ed.S. programs, including being the faculty advisor for these students.
-Dr. Stitt earned an Ph.D. in educational leadership from Western Michigan University, an M.A. from Western Michigan University, and a B.A. from Indiana University.
+Dr. Rusty Stitt is a faculty specialist II in the Department of Educational Leadership, Research, and Technology within the College of Education and Human Development at Western Michigan University.
+He serves as program coordinator and faculty advisor for the K-12 MA and Ed.S. programs.
+Dr. Stitt earned his Ph.D. in Educational Leadership and an M.A. from Western Michigan University, and a B.A. from Indiana University.
+Prior to joining academia, he spent over 20 years as a K-12 administrator, serving as an athletic director, assistant principal, principal, and superintendent.
+His leadership has been recognized with multiple honors, including the W.M.U.
+Golden Apple Award in 2019 and the 2025 College of Education Strengthening Community Connections Award.